cmda-the-lab/study-guide/readme.md

-# Iteration 1 - Study Guide
+# Cycle 1 - Study Guide

-This repo holds documentation for the first iteration of The Lab, an accelerator where students work as juniors and teachers hone their skills at [**@cmda**][cmda].
+This repo holds documentation for the first cycle of The Lab, an accelerator where students work as juniors and teachers hone their skills at [**@cmda**][cmda].

 ## Synopsis

-This iteration, the first of The Lab, is focussed on building an interactive and better study guide (the static, out-of-date but official way to store and find info on courses and programmes).
+This cycle, the first of The Lab, is focussed on building an interactive and better study guide (the static, out-of-date but official way to store and find info on courses and programmes).